mbknor/faster-groovy-templates/README.markdown

 History:
 =============

+ * Version 1.2 - 19. feb 2012
+  * Fixed issue related to calling method on java object with name-collision with JavaExtension-name
  * Version 1.1 - 14. feb 2012
   * Fixed various bugs related to #{set/} and #{get/}
  * Version 1.0 - 12. feb 2012